TheKingHippopotamus/hippo-sentiment/README.md

 - **RESTful API** - Simple and clear endpoints for scraping operations
 - **Web UI** - Modern, responsive web interface with PWA support
 - **PDF Generation** - Generate and download PDF reports with preview functionality
-- **Ticker Logos** - Automatic display of stock ticker logos in UI and PDFs
+- **Ticker Logos** - Automatic display of stock ticker logos in UI and PDFs with intelligent caching and local storage
 - **Structured Data Parsing** - Automatic parsing of text into structured JSON (sentiment items, metadata)
 - **Download Options** - Download as JSON, TXT, or both (ZIP)